 One of Australia's most known flowers, and with good reason.

 Birds love them, require limited watering, and they fill up 1-2 m area in your garden.

 The Grevillia Pink Surprise

 A little hard to find at times from the nurseries, but well worth it if you can find one.
-Really good way to attract bees and birds to your yard to help pollinate all your other flowers.
+Perfect way to attract bees and birds to your yard to help pollinate all your other flowers.
 Shrub style plant, easily trimmed and trained.

 The Main reason (I believe) Andrew loves the lemon myrtle is that he uses it in one of his favourite chicken dishes.
 The lemon myrtle is a small shrub that produces a beautiful flower and it's leaves can be dried and used in cooking for its strong citrus taste.